FacundoMuruchi/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection

-This project uses **unsupervised learning** techniques to detect credit card fraud, using a dataset of credit card transactions.
-The goal is to identify anomalous patterns in the data that could indicate fraud.
+This project uses **supervised learning** techniques to detect credit card fraud, utilizing a dataset of credit card transactions.
+The goal is to identify fraudulent transactions based on labeled data.

 ## Project Description

-In this project, **unsupervised learning** is applied to detect fraud in credit card transactions.
-Instead of having pre-labeled fraud data, clustering and anomaly detection algorithms are used to identify suspicious transactions.
+In this project, **supervised learning** is applied to detect fraud in credit card transactions.
+The dataset includes labeled transactions, with each transaction being classified as either fraudulent(1) or legitimate(0).
+Machine learning algorithms are used to train a model to predict this target.

 ### Objectives:
-- Detect fraudulent transactions based on anomalous patterns.
+- Classify transactions as fraudulent or legitimate.
 - Apply data preprocessing techniques.
-- Implement an unsupervised model for fraud detection using **K-means**, **Isolation Forest**, among others.
+- Implement supervised learning models for fraud detection, including algorithms like **Logistic Regression**, **Random Forest**, and **XGBoost**.

 ## Technologies Used